sql

 Runs one or more SQL statements.

-An optional result processor may be provided.
-Current implementations allow the results to be displayed on a result sheet in a similar style to an SQL query tool, or results can be captured as beans who's properties can be used elsewhere in Oddjob.
+An optional result processor may be provided. sql-results-sheet allows the results to be displayed on a result sheet in a similar style to an SQL query tool. sql-results-bean allows results to be captured as beans who's properties can be used elsewhere in Oddjob.

 SQL statements can be parameterised, and can be stored procedure or function calls.
-Out parameter values can also be accessed and used elsewhere in Oddjob.
+Out parameter values can also be accessed and used elsewhere in Oddjob by wrapping them with an identify.
+See example 2 for an example of this.

 Property Summary